Emadkamali/sqlalchemy-challenge/README.md

 SQLite Database (Located at Resources/Hawaii.sqlite)

-Contains the necessary climate data for querying.
+-Contains the necessary climate data for querying.
-Flask Application (File: sqlalchemy-challenge/app.py)
+- Flask Application (File: sqlalchemy-challenge/app.py)

 Implements the endpoints specified above to interact with the database and retrieve relevant climate information.
 This climate app facilitates easy access to critical climate data, supporting decision-making processes and enhancing user experience.